daos-stack/daos/utils/ansible/ftest/README.md

   the path of the directory containing the DAOS source code.
 - **daos\_build\_dir**: mandatory variable only used by the node of the *daos\_dev* group defining the path of the DAOS building directory.
+- **daos\_launch\_username**: mandatory variable defining the name of the user running the daos_launch.sh script. the path of the DAOS building directory.
 - **daos\_ofi\_provider**: optional variable (default value: ofi+tcp;ofi_rxm) defining the network provider to be used by the DAOS engines.
 It also defines which network rpms driver to install (e.g. ib mellanox driver).